bigdawg-istc/bigdawg/README.md

 mvn clean compile test -P dev

-If you are bothered by an error for pom.xml in Eclipse, then you can go to Project->Properties->Maven and fill in the Active Maven Profiles (comma separated) field with "dev" word but then you won't be able to build the packages for the test and prod environments (the default dev profile will overwrite all the settings).
+If you are bothered by an error for pom.xml in Eclipse, then you can go to Project->Properties->Maven and fill in the Active Maven Profiles (comma separated) field with "dev" word but then you won't be able to build the packages for the test and prod environments (the default dev profile overwrites all the settings).

 Building packages for test and prod environments:
 First run the packaging with tests (this is to check if everything is correct): mvn clean package -P dev